You are here

 Graduate students must register for at least five graduate credits per semester in order to be considered a half-time student, which is the minimum allowable for receipt of Federal Direct Student/Graduate PLUS Loan and deferment of repayment on previous student loans.
 Full-time status is nine graduate credits per semester.
 With the exception of study abroad programs, all coursework must be taken at Bloomsburg University - enrollment at other institutions is not counted for student aid purposes.

-The Office of Financial Aid provides enrollment verification and information regarding the student's expected graduation date for Federal Stafford, Direct Student, Graduate PLUS, and Direct Graduate PLUS Loan purposes.
-All other requests for enrollment verification (i.e. Federal Perkins Loan, insurance) should be forwarded to the Office of the Registrar (150 Warren Student Services Center) (570)389-4263 along with the name and address of the agency or institution that is to receive the information.
+Requests for enrollment verification should be forwarded to the Office of the Registrar (150 Warren Student Services Center) (570)389-4263 along with the name and address of the agency or institution that is to receive the information.

 Refunds of Student Aid